pastelsky/network-idle-callback/README.md

 }, { timeout: 1000 /* recommended */ })
 ```

 2. **Network activity cooldown** - By default, `networkIdleCallback` waits for a period of 200ms after network activity seizes to trigger the callbacks.
-If you want to redcue this _debounce_ time, in your serviceworker, you can set -
+If you want to reduce this _debounce_ time, in your serviceworker, you can set -

 ```js
 self.requestMonitor.minIdleTime = 0 // or any other value